 Master student / Research assistant, among others, expands the THINGS database by programming and conducting online studies.
 When speaking with her family, she can talk so fast that people think it's another language.

-PhD candidate, working on the THINGSvision library, deciphering latent representations, and using linear algebra for good.
+PhD candidate, co-supervised with Klaus-Robert Müller, working on methods for deciphering latent representations and using linear algebra for good.
 Things he loves: neural networks, making code run faster than the speed of light, and RückenFit.

 MD candidate, co-supervised with Christian Doeller and Johanna Bergmann, trying to deepen our understanding of how the brain constructs relationships between objects/concepts and whether the underlying principles comply with spatial neural codes.
 Avid meditator, runner, Crossfitter, and soon-to-by psychiatrist.